nvim-neo-tree/neo-tree.nvim/README.md

           },
         },
         filesystem = {
-          filters = { --These filters are applied to both browsing and searching show_hidden = false,
+          filtered_items = {
+            visible = false, -- when true, they will just be displayed differently than normal items hide_dotfiles = true,
-            respect_gitignore = true,
+            hide_gitignored = true,
+            hide_by_name = {
+              ".DS_Store",
+              "thumbs.db"
+              --"node_modules"
             },
+            never_show = { -- remains hidden even if visible is toggled to true
+              --".DS_Store",
+              --"thumbs.db"
+            },
+          },
-          follow_current_file = false, -- This will find and focus the file in the active buffer every -- time the current file is changed while the tree is open. use_libuv_file_watcher = false, -- This will use the OS level file watchers -- to detect changes instead of relying on nvim autocmd events. hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree -- in whatever position is specified in window.position
+          follow_current_file = true, -- This will find and focus the file in the active buffer every -- time the current file is changed while the tree is open. use_libuv_file_watcher = true, -- This will use the OS level file watchers -- to detect changes instead of relying on nvim autocmd events. hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree -- in whatever position is specified in window.position